Network Visibility

 Observability Software Engineering

 We need to diversify your data so we have multiple perspectives to understand better what you are looking at.
-And this can only be done with a distributed systems observability platform.
+This can only be done with a distributed systems observability platform.
 What does this platform need?

 Network analysis and visibility: